DCX Systems allotment status, GMP, listing date & more

-DCX Systems, whose Rs 500 crore ran from October 31 to November 2, will finanise the basis of allotment on November 7.
+DCX Systems, whose Rs 500 crore ran from October 31 to November 2, will finalise the basis of allotment on November 7.
 Last heard, the issue was commanding a grey market premium (GMP) of about Rs 82, which was higher than Rs 75 level, the day the issue was opened for subscription.

 The IPO, which comprised a fresh issue of Rs 400 crore and an offer for sale of Rs 100 crore, was sold in the Rs 197-Rs 207 price band.
 It received a solid 69.79 times subscription, largely led by qualified institutional buyers (QIB) and retail individual investors (RIIs).